Sovan-Nayak/Sovan/README.md

 # Sovan
-This is for tutorial purpose
+This is for Learning purpose